-The Highlands of Scotland is the most sparsely populated area of the UK and larger towns become few and far between the farther north you venture.
+The Highlands of Scotland are the most sparsely populated area of the UK and larger towns become few and far between the farther north you venture.
 This is much the same once you get outside of the bigger cities and towns in Ireland.

 No one wants to be stranded with an empty tank in the middle of nowhere, so make sure to take advantage of whatever stations you come across.
 You don’t know when the next one will come along.

 Petrol prices can be high in this area of the world, especially if you’re visiting from the United States so that is something to keep in mind when figuring out a budget while planning a trip to Scotland or Ireland.

 4. It can take a while to travel short distances